 Her Guiding Light

 If you have ever seen a painting of Saint Francesca, you may have noticed a little angel standing near her.
-Francesca had lost her little eight-year-old boy, Evangelista, to the plague.
+Francesca lost her little eight-year-old boy, Evangelista, to the plague.
 After his death he appeared to her announcing the death of yet another child, her daughter Agnese.
-I cannot help but relate Francesca;s grief to the passage in Isaiah: “Can a mother forget her infant, be without tenderness for the child of her womb?
-Even should she forget, I will never forget you” (Is 49:15).
+Francesca’s grief is like described by the prophet Isaias: “Can a mother forget her infant, be without tenderness for the child of her womb?
+Even should she forget, I will never forget you” (Isaias 49:15).
 Francesca never forgot the little ones taken from her by death.
 In exchange for these terrible losses, she was given an unusual grace: that of always seeing her guardian angel.
 Her angel took on the appearance of a little boy of about eight years (like her son Evangelista); he wore a dalmatic like the deacon at Solemn Mass.
-Francesca’s guardian angel was with her visibly at every moment, assuring her of the love of Christ, giving her counsel and providing her, even visibly, with a guiding light.
+Francesca’s guardian angel was with her visibly at every moment, assuring her of the love of Christ, giving her counsel and providing her, even visibly, with a guiding light as she made her way through Rome’s dark streets at night on errands of charity.
 It was this fact that made Pope Pius XI declare Francesca the patroness of motorists!

 Francesca lived in troubled times.
 There were two rival Popes, making for schism and Civil War.
 Lorenzo was wounded fighting on behalf of the true Pope.
 In the aftermath of the conflicts, he lost his estates.
 Their home was destroyed and their one surviving son taken hostage.
 As if that were not enough Rome was beset with looting, famine, and plague.
 And we think we have troubles!